BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Having an excess of mucous is frustrating especially when you’re singing.
-To remedy this problem, you should find the best treatment and determine what causes your excessive production of mucous.
-If you are in urgent to get rid of the mucus immediately (perhaps you will have a singing performance in the next few hours), you must try the breathing and soft cough techniques I have described below.
+To natural remedies this problem, you should find the best treatment and determine what causes your excessive production of mucous.
+If you are in urgent to remove of the mucus immediately (perhaps you will have a singing performance in the next few hours), you must try the breathing and soft cough techniques I have described below.

 What Causes Excessive Mucus?